jmfriedt/sentinel1_pbr/processing/README.md

 threshold detection of l.63 fail (we assume the received pulse to be at least twice as strong as the background noise).

 ll.
-135-140 might not look intuitive at first.
+135-140 of go4.m might not look intuitive at first.
 They are the matrix implmentation of the analytical solution to the projection from the satellite orbit-receiver plane to the ground plane using the quite amazing equation provided by Wolfram Alpha: